Linux Server Administration Basics (2025): SSH, systemd, Firewalls, Backups & Monitoring

 Where should my application logs go?

-Ideally to journald (systemd service logs) or to files under /var/log with log rotation.
+Ideally to journald (systemd service logs) or to files under /var/log with rotation.
 Centralized logging is a strong next step for production.

 How often should I patch a Linux server?